eagronin/sv-weather-acquire/README.md

 # Data Acquisition

-This section imports data for the analysis of wheather patterns in Silicon Valley.
-Specifically, the analysis presented in subsequent sections will show that the range of temperatures has widened in 2015 as compared to the previous 10-year period (from 2005 to 2014).
+This section describes and imports data on weather in Silicon Valley.
+The analysis presented in subsequent sections shows that the range of temperatures in Silicon Valley has widened in 2015 as compared to the previous 10-year period (from 2005 to 2014).

-Processing of the data is described in the [next section](https://eagronin.github.io/sv-weather-prepare/).
+Data cleaning and processing are described in the [next section](https://eagronin.github.io/sv-weather-prepare/).

 The data was downloaded from the Coursera website.
 The original source of the data is The National Centers for Environmental Information (NCEI) [Daily Global Historical Climatology Network](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt) (GHCN-Daily).
 The GHCN-Daily is comprised of daily climate records from thousands of land surface stations across the globe.
 Each row in the datafile corresponds to a single observation on daily record temperature as reported by weather stations located in Silicon Valley, in the vicinity of Sunnyvale, CA.